 ECG Announces 9-Hour Power Outages for Maintenance Across Three Regions on May 7

-- The ECG initiates extensive maintenance disrupting power across Ashanti, Central, and Western Regions today
+- The ECG initiated extensive maintenance on May 7, disrupting power in the Ashanti, Central, and Western Regions

-- Ashanti Region will face nine-hour blackouts with multiple planned and emergency operations scheduled
+- The Ashanti Region will face nine-hour blackouts, with multiple planned and emergency operations being scheduled

-- ECG apologizes for outages, highlighting necessity for improvements to national power grid reliability
+- The ECG has apologised for the outages, highlighting the necessity to improve the reliability of the national power grid

-Residents and businesses across three regions are bracing for significant power disruptions today, as the Electricity Company of Ghana (ECG) embarks on an extensive maintenance programme.
+Residents and businesses across three regions are bracing for significant power disruptions on May 7, as the Electricity Company of Ghana (ECG) embarks on an extensive maintenance programme.

-The coordinated works, involving both planned and emergency infrastructure upgrades, are set to affect scores of communities in the Ashanti, Central, and Western Regions.
+The coordinated works on Thursday, involving both planned and emergency infrastructure upgrades, are set to affect scores of communities in the Ashanti, Central, and Western Regions.

 Source: UGC

-According to official advisories, the maintenance window begins at 9:00 am, with some areas facing up to nine hours of intermittent power outages, popular known as "dumsor" in Ghana
+According to official advisories, the maintenance window begins at 9:00 am, with some areas facing up to nine hours of intermittent power outages, known as dumsor in Ghana.

 9-hour blackouts to hit Ashanti Region

-The Ashanti Region will bear the brunt of the day's scheduled works, with two major planned operations and four emergency exercises.
+The Ashanti Region will bear the brunt of Thursday's scheduled works, with two major planned operations and four emergency exercises.

 Simultaneously, a secondary planned operation will affect Abore and Atuntuma during the same nine-hour window.
 The region is also subject to various emergency interventions: